 As this report is targeted primarily at professionals and policy makers it assumes a degree of knowledge on the part of its audience.
 Similarly, not all statistics or statements are referenced but readers can be assured that the original reports would have confirmed their authenticity.
 Where additional statistics have been identified to illustrate the national picture, these have been referenced.
-Additionally, we will be producing an easy to read summary and briefings about the main findings of this report.
+Additionally, we will be producing simple briefings about the main findings of this report.